 Platform 1864 is a unique bar and restaurant in Tain, which is situated in the old railway house.
 The interior is made up of old parts of the railway and is extremely photogenic.
 There is a lovely atmosphere and on a cold day, the wood fire is roaring.
 Platform 1864 are open from breakfast, offering coffees and cakes, lunches and evening meals.

-One of two cafes on the NC500 route, (the Balnakeil branch is temporarily closed) the hot chocolates on offer here are sheer decadence.
+One of two cafes on the NC500 route, (the other being located in Balnakeil on the west coast of the NC500) the hot chocolates on offer here are sheer decadence.
 Rich and creamy hot chocolates with hand-crafted chocolate “chasers” to go on the side.
 They also sell a selection of cakes and touristy gifts in the coffee shop.
 Cocoa Mountain offers a takeaway service as well as a comfortable sitting-in area.
 We would definitely recommend this as a must-try stop on this route.

 The Pier, Lairg